Tatwi/RocketTux/README.md

 Note that if you are using a "managed" Chromebook, you will need to ask an administrator to add RocketTux for you.

+### Controls
+- The idea is to collect as many coins as you can.
+You have a limited amount of boosts and "coins jumps" to reach the high ones.
+- Left/Right Arrows: Move left and right.
+- Spacebar: Boost into the air.
+- Up Arrow: Gain altitude when collecting coins ("coin jump").
+Hover when in the air.
+- Down Arrow: Hover when in the air.
+Do NOT altitude when collecting coins (handy for collecting a row of coins).
+Duck when on the ground.

 ### License
 RocketTux is released under the General Public License Version 3, 29 June 2007.
 See the [LICENSE](LICENSE) file for more information.